Who are we?

-Cascade Leadership Challenge is a Seattle-based nonprofit organization that provides outdoor adventures and leadership opportunities to teenagers and young adults ages 14-25.
+Cascade Leadership Challenge is a Seattle-based nonprofit organization that provides outdoor adventures and leadership opportunities to teenagers.
 Our events and expeditions challenge members to develop skills, persevere through difficulties and stretch themselves into highly capable people.
 Along the way, members build confidence, cooperation and trust.

 Cascade Challenge members travel throughout mountains, rivers and marine environments of the Pacific Northwest.
-Our most ambitious expeditions have taken us to Alaska and Nepal, specifically Denali and the Mt.
-Everest region.
+Our most ambitious expeditions have taken us to Alaska, the Northwest Territories, Argentina and Nepal.